mahshidbahira/time-wise/docs/guide/Duration.md

 ### `divideBy`

-Return the quotient of the duration with a divisor.
+Return a new duration as the quotient of the duration with a divisor.

 ```typescript
 divideBy(divisor: number): Duration